greysun/GraphEmbeddings/README.md

 Tensordboard offers a fantastic embedding visualization tool, applying T-SNE or PCA in the browser on the first 100k embeddings.
 Here are few snippets of the UI and some example queries using Holographic Embeddings.
 This experiment began 2017-08-24 and ran over 3 days on 16GB RAM and a single GPU from 2014 on 1.2 million entities and 30 million triples.

-The unit ball with all available entities (first 100k limited by Tensorboard).
+The unit ball with all available (first 100k limited by Tensorboard) entities, colored by type.

 ![all entities](images/all.png)